a00169781/proyecto-integrador/ToTprompts.md

 We will develope the branches 3 times, after that we select the best branch using the Branch Selector prompt and we pass the thoughts of the selected branch to the Final Answer prompt.

-We decided to split the whole process into several prompts to keep the conversation focused and easy to debug
+We decided to split the whole process into these prompts to keep the conversation focused and easy to debug:

+- Thought Generator
+- Thought Evaluator
+- Thought Futher Development
+- Branch Selector
+- Final Answer

+The detailed description of each prompt is presented below.

 ***